jeremylt/personal_website/source/teaching.rst

 Mentoring is a critical component of supporting education and research.
 Researchers always have more to learn, and it is our responsibility to help peers and junior members of our teams with their development goals.
 As a leader in multiple research and open source research software projects, I have regular opportunities for direct mentoring of students and research associates.
-This mentoring ranges from smaller tasks like providing advice and support while working on new code, to moderate sized tasks like code review and large tasks like discussions about how to design code and meet our research goals.
+This mentoring ranges from supporting smaller tasks of design and implementation up to larger tasks such as the broader research conceptualization or open source software packaging and dissemination.

 When graduate student research involves contributions to open source software projects, that provides a natural framework to aid in the mentoring.
 The need for testing and documentation for all contributions in a healthy open source codebase helps frame discussions about what specifically the student is trying to accomplish and where they are encountering difficulty.